 2teaspoonsCreole seasoning (like Tony Cachere’s; may substitute Cajun seasoning)*

-1/2teaspoonkosher salt and a few grinds of the pepper mill
+½teaspoonkosher salt and a few grinds of the pepper mill

-1/2teaspoondried thyme leaves
+½teaspoondried thyme leaves

-1 1/2poundspeeled and deveined shrimp (I like medium size for a greater number of bite-size shrimp throughout; frozen and thawed works well)
+1½poundspeeled and deveined shrimp (I like medium size for a greater number of bite-size shrimp throughout; frozen and thawed works well)

-For serving: rice, parsley, hot sauce
+Optional for serving: rice, crusty bread, cornbread, parsley, hot sauce

 Instructions